GreenSystemes/OA-Doc-Parser/README.md

 Optional parameter :

  - `swagger.partial` : String array, define tag use filter component and route for partial swagger.
+If no `swagger.partial` set, no filtering will be made.

 ### Swagger header